Article

 • New Bitcoins to Be Created Between Fourth and Fifth Halvings: 656,250 BTC

-This reduction signifies a continued deceleration in the rate of new Bitcoin issuance, reinforcing its deflationary nature.
+This reduction signifies a continued slowdown in new Bitcoin issuance, reinforcing its deflationary characteristic.

 Market Implications